|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During June 29 - July 5 1937, participates in maneuvers with Yokohama Kokutai, along with Okinoshima, Asanagi and Yunagi.

-After Emperor Hirohito's younger brother, Prince Nobuhito Takamatsu, a staff officer at the Naval General Staff, received the news Amelia Earhart’s Model 10 Electra disappearance, he persuades Japanese Navy Fleet Admiral, Prince, Fushimi Hiroyasu to order Kamoi to search for Earhart.
-But the order to Kamoi contains no information about where she was lost and a few hours later, the order is canceled.
+After Prince Nobuhito Takamatsu, younger brother of Emperor Hirohito and a staff officer at the Naval General Staff, received the news about the disappearance of ’s Model 10 Electra piloted by Amelia Earhart, he persuades Japanese Navy Fleet Admiral Prince Fushimi Hiroyasu to order Kamoi to search for Earhart but the order contained no information about where she was lost and a few hours later was canelled.
 Note: other sources erroneously place Kamoi at Saipan on July 3, 1937.